 Ricardo Bofill discovered the factory in 1973 and decided to give it a new meaning.
 The factory was abandoned and partially in ruins.
 It had over 30 silos, a series of underground galleries, and huge engine rooms.
 Certain parts of it were demolished, with only eight silos preserved.
 These silos became offices, archives, a library, a laboratory, a projection room, and a space dubbed “The Cathedral,” which serves as an event venue.

 After two years of hard work, the architects managed to turn the raw structure into a stunning complex that serves both as a home and an office.

 11. Water tower conversion (Belgium)

-In case you didn’t already know this, it is possible to live in a water tower and quite comfortably.
-Numerous towers around the world have been transformed into cozy homes and some are really inspiring.
-One of them is located in Steenokkerzeel, a village in Belgium.
-It was built some time between 1938 and 1941 and was in service until the 1990s.
-At some point it served as a watchtower and in 2007 is underwent a complete renovation when it was converted by Bham Design Studio into a single family home.
+The water tower was built between 1938 and 1941 and was in service until the 1990s.
+At some point, it served as a watchtower.
+In 2007 it underwent a complete renovation when Bham Design Studio converted it into a single family home.

 12. House NA (Japan)